Professional Development and Continuing Education

 Program Overview:

-Join us for a two-hour virtual training designed for advanced clinical practitioners ready to strengthen their group facilitation skills.
-Through a dyadic and experiential format, participants will explore the complex processes that unfold in group settings—ranging from prolonged silence to the powerful impact of global socio-political events on member behavior.
+Virtual training designed for advanced clinical practitioners ready to strengthen their group facilitation skills.
+Through a dyadic and experiential format, participants explored the complex processes that unfold in group settings—ranging from prolonged silence to the powerful impact of global socio-political events on member behavior.

-Facilitators will demonstrate strategies for navigating group challenges with insight, empathy, and advanced skill—ensuring practitioners leave with tools they can immediately apply in practice.
+Facilitators demonstrated strategies for navigating group challenges with insight, empathy, and advanced skill—ensuring practitioners leave with tools they can immediately apply in practice.

-This training is designed for advanced clinical social workers, licensed practitioners, and mental health professionals (LMSW, LCSW, LICSW, LCSW-C, counselors, psychologists, marriage & family therapists) who facilitate—or plan to facilitate—therapy and support groups.
+This training was designed for advanced clinical social workers, licensed practitioners, and mental health professionals (LMSW, LCSW, LICSW, LCSW-C, counselors, psychologists, marriage & family therapists) who facilitate—or plan to facilitate—therapy and support groups.

 Learning Objectives